immutable/ts-immutable-sdk/packages/passport/README.md

 yarn dev

 # Alternatively, you can run both commands in one terminal via the below concurrent yarn script
-# Context: passport in ./sdk
+# Context: passport-sdk-sample-app in ./sdk-sample-app
 yarn dev-with-sample
 ```